Table of Contents

 The source installation method is intended for platforms where a binary installation package is not available, or in situations where you want to customize or modify the installation process or Connector/ODBC drivers before installation.

-Connector/ODBC can be used on all major platforms supported by MySQL.
-You can install it on:
+Connector/ODBC can be used on all major platforms supported by MySQL according to https://www.mysql.com/en/support/supportedplatforms/database.html.
+This includes Windows, most Unix-like operation systems, and macOS.

-On all non-Windows platforms except Mac OS X, the driver is
+On all non-Windows platforms except macOS, the driver is built

 SQLWCHAR, not 4 bytes as